 The truth is that recovering from cocaine addiction is not as easy as making the choice to stop using coke.
 Those who have never experienced difficulties with addiction are often unable to understand just how difficult giving up cocaine can be.
 They may not realize the worries about withdrawal symptoms and the anxiety about the future without cocaine that you’ll experience.

-Cocaine abuse and addiction treatment is not easy, as substance abuse involves every aspect of a person’s world including their views, decisions, motivations, relationships and behaviors.
+Cocaine abuse and addiction rehab is not easy, as substance abuse involves every aspect of a person’s world including their views, decisions, motivations, relationships and behaviors.
 Sometimes it’s difficult to understand how seriously cocaine abuse has disrupted your life and capacity to function normally.

 Others who observe your addiction to cocaine may attempt an intervention, yet express their concerns in such a negative manner that you may refuse to believe them and break off the relationship.
-It’s almost impossible for friends and family to determine what will motivate their loved one to seek treatment for cocaine addiction.
+It’s almost impossible for friends and family to determine what will motivate their loved one to seek rehabilitation for cocaine addiction.
 Many individuals with substance abuse problems become estranged from their loved ones.

-Mount Regis Center is a small addiction recovery program that provides a family-like atmosphere and personalized attention for each person who comes to us for help.
+Mount Regis Center is a small addiction recovery center that provides a family-like atmosphere and personalized attention for each person who comes to us for help.
 We strive to learn much about each person to enable us to focus on the needs of the whole person – healing your mind, body, and spirit.

 Your treatment plan will be tailored to your specific needs from us and we’ll work hard to help you set and achieve goals for your stay with us.
 When you’re at Mount Regis, you’re home.